hulleywood/streetwise/README.md

 ##Current WIP
 * Test Suite
-* Back-end rewrite to search intersection-intersection instead of node-node
-* Client-side updates (i.e. slider default position, request data structure)
-* GraphDB traversal speed
-* Overall performance optimization
-* Some iOS support modifications to the response data structure

 ##Future Improvements
 * Reduce coupling between models
-* Revise methods used in Rake tasks
 * Polyline encoding server-side
-* Rewrite closest node methods to use neo instead of PG
 * Provide actual directions instead of just view of polyline with endpoints
-* Some resultant paths link roads that cannot be traversed, need to determine cause
 * Examine crimes, potentially filter or weight (i.e. murder/mugging worse than jaywalking)
 * Allow intersection searching, not just places
 * Recenter map on User's location if in SF